theinvertedform/umt.world/links.md

 # Biographical Summary

-I was born on November 17, 1990 in Toronto, Ontario.
+I was born on a Saturday evening late in November 1990, in Toronto, Ontario.
 My father named me Uriah, and my mother named me Marc.
-I moved to Montréal at 14 (2005), and have lived here (mostly) since then.
-In 2023 I graduated from Concordia University with a Bachelor of Fine Arts (Philosophy, Art History & Film Studies).
+I moved to Montréal at age 14 (2005), and have lived here (mostly) since then.
+In 2023 I graduated from Concordia University with a Bachelor of Fine Arts (double major Philosophy, Art History \& Film Studies).

 ![Marc's Flyer business card circa 2012/2013, designed by Oliver Hine.](assets/images/marcsflyer.jpg)